Sachsenhausen concentration camp

 How long should I spend visiting?

-Visitors typically spend 3 to 4 hours to fully explore the site and reflect on the exhibits.
+Visitors typically spend two to three hours at Sachsenhausen to fully explore the exhibits and grounds.

 Is photography allowed?